 - Stir in the melted butter until completely combined.

-- Evenly spread the coated cookie crumbs on the lined baking sheet.
-Bake for 7 to 8 minutes.
-Remove from the oven and allow the cookie crumbs to cool completely.
+- Remove from the oven and allow the cookie crumbs to cool completely.

-- While the cookie crumbs are baking, remove the chocolate ice cream from the freezer and allow it to thaw.
-This will make spreading the ice cream into the pan much easier.
+- While the cookie crumbs are baking, remove the chocolate ice cream from the freezer and allow it to thaw for 15 to 20 minutes

-- Once the ice cream has thawed for 15 to 20 minutes, evenly spread the layer of chocolate ice cream into the bottom of the springform pan in an even layer.
-Place it back in the freezer for 30 minutes to 1 hour.
+- Spread the layer of softened chocolate ice cream into the bottom of the springform pan in an even layer.

 - Evenly sprinkle the baked cookie crumbs over the top of the fudge layer.
-Return to the freezer for 1 hour.

 - Remove the springform pan from the freezer, and evenly spread the vanilla ice cream on top of the cookie layer.
-Return the springform pan to the freezer for 4 to 6 hours, or overnight.

 - Around 30 minutes before you are ready to “frost” the ice cream cake, if you are using a stand mixer, place the metal bowl in the freezer.
 If you are using a handheld mixer, place your mixing bowl, preferably a metal mixing bowl, in the freezer for 30 minutes.

-- Remove the bowl from the freezer, add the heavy cream, powdered sugar, and clear vanilla flavoring.
-Beat on medium, just until the powdered sugar is incorporated, then beat on high until stiff peaks form, about 3 to 4 minutes.
+- Beat on medium, just until the powdered sugar is incorporated, then beat on high until stiff peaks form, about 3 to 4 minutes.

-- Separate out 1 cup of whipped cream frosting and place in either a decorator’s piping bag fitted with a large star tip.
+- Separate out 1 cup of whipped cream frosting and place in a decorator’s piping bag fitted with a large star tip.

 - You will need to work quickly, especially if the weather is warm.
-Remove the ice cream cake from the freezer.
+Remove the outer edges of the springform pan.

-- Remove the outer edges of the springform pan.
-Using either a cake lifter or a large sturdy spatula, remove the plastic wrap and place the ice cream cake on either a serving platter or a round decorator's board.
+- Using either a cake lifter or a large sturdy spatula, remove the plastic wrap and place the ice cream cake on either a serving platter or a round decorator's board.

 - Using even pressure, holding the decorator's piping bag a ½ inch above the edge of the top of the cake, pipe either a shell pattern or swirl pattern around the edge of the ice cream cake.

 - Evenly sprinkle the colorful sprinkles on the top of the ice cream cake.
-Place the cake back into the freezer until you are ready to serve.

 Video